Purchase Agreement

 4. The Buyer agrees that puppies' joints are still developing, and allowing them to jump off the couch, etc., can damage the puppy's joints.

 5. The Buyer agrees to make and keep annual veterinary appointments for their puppy and keep all immunizations current.
-Failure to comply with and provide documentation of these requirements voids all guarantees.
+Failure to comply with these requirements and to provide documentation of compliance voids all health guarantees.

 6. The Buyer agrees to postpone strenuous, repetitive exercise until after their puppy is over 18 months of age.
 Puppy will receive appropriate daily exercise but no overexertion for the hip joints.